mathworks/jenkins-matlab-plugin/CONFIGDOC.md

     runMATLABBuild(tasks: 'mytask')
 }
 ```

-MATLAB exits with exit code 0 if the specified tasks run successfully.
-Otherwise, MATLAB terminates with a nonzero exit code, which causes the stage to fail.

 When you use this step, a file named `buildfile.m` must be in the root of your repository.
 For more information about the build tool, see [Create and Run Tasks Using Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/create-and-run-tasks-using-build-tool.html).